Phase-Matching-Free Sensing with Undetected Light Using a Nonlinear Thin-Film Metasurface

 The derived visibility is dependent on the optical properties of the nonlinear metasurface.
 Visibility as a function of $\eta$, the ratio of nonlinear emission ($\sigma_-$/$\sigma_+$), shown in Fig.~\ref{fig:3}(a), peaks at $\eta$ = 0.67, offset from 1 due to a trade-off between the two sets of interfering fields in Eq.~(\ref{TimeAvgIntensity}).
 The first interfering term depends only on T$_f$ while the second depends on both T$_f$ and R$_f$.
 Therefore, maximising T$_f$ brings the upper limit of visibility down in Fig.~\ref{fig:3}(b), while bringing the optimal $\eta \mapsto 1$.
 Consequently, further optimisation could be achieved by iteratively tuning $\eta$ and T$_f$ (R$_f$).
 The ratio of total FWM (signal) emission on the second pass compared to the first is represented by the balancing term $\kappa$.
 As both interfering terms in Eq.~(\ref{TimeAvgIntensity}) depend on emission from each pass, visibility is maximised at $\kappa=1$ in Fig.~\ref{fig:3}(c).
 Fixing the optical parameters at the experimental and optimised values in Fig.~\ref{fig:3}(a-c) leads to the visibility curves in Fig.~\ref{fig:3}(d) as functions of the seed (idler) transmission.
 With this being said, an optimised metasurface may be difficult to engineer, requiring perfect transmission at the pump and seed wavelengths while balancing the bidirectionality of nonlinear emission with the reflection and transmission of FWM (signal).

-In the stimulated FWM process at the metasurface the pump and seed modes generate a single idler mode.
-The resulting interferometer is therefore a single mode sensor and does not offer imaging capability.
-Any additional modes created by diffraction and/or refraction by an object do not interfere with the single mode of the first pass.
-By scanning a knife edge across the object plane of the interferometer we can measure a reduction of visibility, shown in Fig.~\ref{fig:3}(e).
-The profile of the FWM mode remains the same shape with horizontal visibilities falling together as the seed (idler) is partially to fully obstructed.
-Fig.~\ref{fig:3}(f) displays the normalised visibility averaged across the entire camera sensor area, for the same experiment.
-The knife edge position has been converted to normalised seed (idler) transmission, $T$, to identify the single mode object transmission.
-The theoretical model predicts the visibility using the experimentally measured optical parameters of the metasurface (Table I of the SI).
+In the stimulated FWM process at the metasurface, the pump and seed modes generate a single idler mode.
+The resulting interferometer is therefore a single-mode sensor and does not offer imaging capability.
+Any additional modes created at an object do not interfere with the single mode of the first pass.
+By scanning a knife edge horizontally across the object plane of the interferometer we can measure a reduction in visibility across the horizontal (x-axis) of the camera, as shown in Fig.~\ref{fig:3}(e).
+The knife edge starts by not obstructing the seed (idler) beam at 0.00 mm to fully obstructing it at 6.25 mm, and visibility is calculated at each knife edge position.
+The profile of the FWM mode remains the same shape, with horizontal visibilities falling together as the seed (idler) is partially to fully obstructed.
+Fig.~\ref{fig:3}(f) displays the normalised visibility averaged across the entire camera sensor area for the same experiment.
+The knife edge position has been converted to normalised seed (idler) transmission, $T$, to identify the single-mode object transmission.
+The theoretical model predicts visibility using the experimentally measured optical parameters of the metasurface (Table I of the SI).
 The visibility is normalised to account for averaging across the camera sensor.